isomerpages/tp-virtualcampus/_events/Sports/IVP Games (AY2023 & 2024).md

 before making it to the top of the podium.
 Bravo!&nbsp;</p>
 <p>✨ <strong>Our Swimming team <a href="https://www.instagram.com/tplsst/?hl=en" rel="noopener noreferrer nofollow" target="_blank">@tplsst</a></strong> was
 not to be outdone either!
-The swimmers glided their way to a triumphant Overall Champion title with their spectacular results, making it TP’s second consecutive year of clinching this honour.
+The swimmers glided their way to a triumphant overall champion title, making it TP’s second consecutive year of clinching this honour.
 Way to go!</p>
 <p>Big props to #TeamTemasek for navigating the IVP journey with tenacity,
 pride and humility, and for making TP truly a home of champions.
 Massive thanks to all our amazing coaches and dedicated staff advisors too, for